saguaroland1939/Matplotlib-challenge/README.md

 # Matplotlib-challenge
-Statistical analysis of results from a cancer treatment study.
-Correlation and regression analysis with matplotlib, numpy, and pandas.
-Code and results presented in a Jupyter Notebook.
+This Jupyter Notebook performs a series of statistical analyses on data obtained from a cancer treatment study, including correlation and regression analysis with matplotlib, numpy, and pandas.